Foom-Hub/Foom-Hub/README.md

-- 👋 Hi, an aspiring analyst, on a new journey.
+- 👋 Hi, an aspiring analyst & QA, on a new journey.

 <!---
 Foom-Hub/Foom-Hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.